isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-use-an-hvlp-paint-sprayer/index.md

 Moreover, fit other gun connections properly and alight the spray gun channel to pick paint flow effectively and improve the atomization process.
 ### Step 5: Plugin the HVLP Paint Sprayer to Power Supply
 Connect the extension cable with the sprayers power plug pin (consider a qualified electrician during the connection) and plug it into a power source.
-Switch on the power button at the source.�NB: The power cable should be placed alongside to prevent crisscross danger when painting.
+Switch on the power button at the source.NB: The power cable should be placed alongside to prevent crisscross danger when painting.
 ### Step 6: Set the Paint sprayers Air pressure and Volume Accordingly
 Switch on the sprayer and set up the air pressure & spray volume as per the manufacturers directives.
 Usually, set the start pressure at 50 PSI for easier pickup.
 HVLP pressure varies when spraying at a maximum within 40 to 60 PSI as per the manufacturers rating.